 Instructional Technology (online)

 The Educational Specialist (Ed.S.) in Instructional Technology is a 10 percent online program designed for teachers and other professionals who have already earned a master's degree and are interested in extending their abilities to design, develop, implement, evaluate and manage technology to improve teaching and learning.
 Candidates who complete this curriculum will have the knowledge, skills and dispositions to teach and lead as instructional technologists employed in schools and other settings, and will be well prepared for future graduate study at the doctoral level.
-Certified teachers employed full-time in S.C. public schools are eligible for a 30 percent tuition discount and may qualify for M+30 pay upon degree conferral.
-The Ed.S. in Instructional Technology will be available beginning Fall 2015, pending confirmation from the Southern Association of Colleges and Schools Commission on Colleges.
+Certified teachers employed full-time in South Carolina public schools are eligible for a 30 percent tuition discount and may qualify for M+30 pay upon degree conferral.

 - Statewide 30 percent discount for all teachers.

 - Applications will be available in June and will be due by August 1.
-Please email Dr. Dickerson (firstname.lastname@example.org) to receive an application as soon as they are available.
+Please email Jeremy Dickerson (email@example.com) to receive an application as soon as they are available.

-- Seats are limited for this advanced degree - please contact Dr. Dickerson with your interest and to be put on the waitlist to receive the application at the earliest time.
+- Seats are limited for this advanced degree; please contact Jeremy Dickerson (firstname.lastname@example.org) with your interest and to be put on the waitlist to receive the application at the earliest time.

 In addition to general university graduate admission requirements, applicants to the Ed.S.
 Instructional Technology program must also: